 Sunscreen should be worn every day, during every season.
 The ultraviolet rays from the sun can cause sun damage to your skin.
 Additional pigmentation is produced when you are out in the sun without any protection for a long period of time.
 Unprotected sun exposure can also lead to some forms of skin cancer.

 Besides this, sunspots are quite common in people who spend a lot of time out in the sun.
 It can make your skin appear dull and leathery, causing wrinkles, no matter your age.
+There are products available to help minimize dark spots, such as Gundry MD Dark Spot Diminisher, but prevention is always better than cure.
 It is important to stay out of the direct sun between 10 am-4 pm, and to wear sunscreen religiously, even if you are at home.
 Sunscreen helps protect us from the blue light emitted from our screens as well.
 Wearing sunglasses and a wide-brimmed hat are also recommended.

 Have a healthy diet